zigbee-alliance/distributed-compliance-ledger/README-DEV.md

     ./integration_tests/run-all.sh
     ```

-    If you want to run a particular group of tests (cli, light, rest), you can
+    If you want to run a particular group of tests (cli, light, rest, deploy, upgrade), you can

     ```bash
     ./integration_tests/run-all.sh cli